Ja Rule: Shady/Aftermath

 The conflict started after 50 Cent signed to Shady Records and Aftermath in 2002.
 Ja Rule and Irv Gotti expressed dissatisfaction with Eminem and Dr. Dre for signing an artist with whom they were in conflict and threatened to take action against them if they released any 50 Cent tracks deprecatory of Murder Inc.

 The conflict escalated when Ja Rule released "Loose Change" attacking 50 Cent, Eminem and Dr. Dre.
 The song also includes lyrics that insulted Eminem's family (most notably his then 7-year-old daughter Hailie Jade) and acquaintances.
-In response, Eminem, D12 and Obie Trice released the deprecatory track "Hailie's Revenge (Doe Rae Mi)" featuring vocals from Eminem's daughter.
+In response, Eminem, D12, and Obie Trice released the deprecatory track "Hailie's Revenge (Doe Rae Mi)" featuring vocals from Eminem's daughter.

 Busta Rhymes joined the conflict when he was featured on the track "Hail Mary 2003" with Eminem and 50 Cent.
-The song, which is a remake of Tupac Shakur's song "Hail Mary", was done partially as a response to Ja Rule's remake of Tupac's song, "Pain" (re-titled "So Much Pain").
-The rappers felt Ja Rule could not compare to Tupac, and so they made the track, mocking him for trying to "imitate" the deceased rap icon.
-Eminem prevented Ja Rule from appearing on any of the "new" Tupac songs he produced, including those on Loyal to the Game.
+The song, which is a remake of 2Pac's song "Hail Mary", was done partially as a response to Ja Rule's remake of another 2Pac track, "Pain" (re-titled "So Much Pain") and because they felt Ja Rule was “imitating” 2Pac.
+Eminem prevented Ja Rule from appearing on any of the "new" 2Pac songs he produced, including those on Loyal to the Game.

 DMX

 After Murder Inc. broke up in 1999 due to animosity between DMX and Jay-Z, DMX accused Ja Rule of copying his signature "gruff style", and the two subsequently fell out.
-On the single "Where the Hood At?", DMX disses Ja Rule by replicating lyrics from other Ja Rule songs, referring to Ja Rule's controversy of being labelled as homophobic in the lyrics such as "I show no love to homo thugs" or "Last time I checked, you niggas having sex with the same sex".
+On the single "Where the Hood At?", DMX disses Ja Rule by replicating lyrics from other Ja Rule songs, referring to Ja Rule's controversy of being labeled as homophobic in the lyrics such as "I show no love to homo thugs" or "Last time I checked, you niggas having sex with the same sex".
 Ja Rule responded with several disses on his album, Blood in My Eye, including "Clap Back".
 DMX said that he wanted the dispute to end when he was released from jail in 2005: "[Irv] Gotti came to me in jail and said I want to make peace with you and him.
 I was like, 'All right, Gotti, let's do it man."
 DMX and Ja Rule finally ended their feud at VH1's 2009 Hip Hop Honors.